Trail Conditions

 Backcountry Trail Stewards

-SVC is proud to have once again partnered with the U.S. Forest Service (USFS) to provide backcountry trails and ranger services in the Mission Mountains Wilderness and Swan Front in 2023.
+SVC is proud to have once again partnered with the U.S. Forest Service (USFS) to provide backcountry trails and ranger services in the Mission Mountains Wilderness and Swan Front.
 SVC currently applies for funding from Montana Trail Steward Grant Program (MTSGP) to assist the USFS in completing these tasks.
+With reduced Forest Service staff, capacity, and funding, this program is more vital than ever before; no trails would be cleared or maintained in the Mission Mountains Wilderness or Swan Front this year without SVC's Trail Stewardship Program.